University of Massachusets Athletics

 Yolanda Cole

-Yolanda Cole enters her second season as an assistant coach on the UMass women’s basketball staff in 2024-25.
+Yolanda Cole enters her third season as an assistant coach on the UMass women’s basketball staff in 2025-26.
 Cole joined the Minutewomen in the summer of 2023 with 16-plus years of Division I coaching experience and started her coaching career at Central Connecticut State and Kellogg Community College.

 "I followed Yolanda's coaching career for quite some time and have always been impressed with the impact she has made on her teams and staffs," said head coach Mike Leflar.
 "Everyone I spoke with talked about her strengths as a relationship builder and that is something I value.
 Yolanda has significant on-court experience and I look forward to working alongside her as we continue to grow UMass women's basketball."